tim-andes/mintapp-expenses-with-exclusions/README.md

 # mintapp-expenses-with-exclusions
-Small program using pandas that takes the Mint app's Transactions(all) CSV and extrapolates all relevant average monthly expenses.
+Uses pandas and takes the Mint app's Transactions (all) CSV and extrapolates the relevant average monthly expenses.